tvanzyl/tvanzyl.github.io/content/blog/picking_a_topic.md

 ### Contribution (MSc)

+Contribution is the part played in helping something to advance.
 A Master's dissertation focuses more on demonstrating a solid grasp of your field and your ability to conduct rigorous research.
-The emphasis is on showing that you can effectively utilise existing knowledge and tools to generate meaningful results and contribute to the ongoing discourse in your study area.
+The emphasis is on showing that you can effectively utilise existing knowledge and tools to generate meaningful results.
+However, the dissertation should also contribute to the ongoing discourse in your study area.
 A contribution is often achieved by advancing the field in some way, such as through:
 - Applying existing methods to a new dataset or problem domain.
 This application expands the understanding of how these methods perform in different contexts.
 - Improving existing methods.
 This improvement could involve refining an algorithm, optimising parameters, or combining techniques to achieve better results.
 - Conducting a thorough analysis and evaluation.
-This analysis could involve comparing different methods, identifying their strengths and weaknesses, or exploring the impact of different factors on performance.
+This analysis could include comparing different methods, identifying their strengths and weaknesses, or exploring the impact of different factors on performance.
 - Generating new insights from data.
 The findings can be valuable even if the methods used are not novel.

 > Example: Applying a known machine learning model to predict customer churn in a specific industry, analysing the results and identifying key factors contributing to churn.